 EDF’s reactor parts were made by Creusot Forge.
 Creusot is owned by a French company and Japanese casting company.
 French officials are now scrambling to determine who is responsible.
 That doesn’t fix the problem, however.

-Whistleblower Awards for Defective and Foreign Made Steel
+Whistleblower Awards for Defective and Imported Steel

 The Buy America and Buy American laws obviously don’t apply in France.
 The problems faced by the French highlight a major problem in the U.S, however.
 Buildings, bridges, railroads… many government funded projects in the U.S. are being made illegally.
-Contractors or their subs break the law if they substitute materials and use lower quality and foreign steel.
+Contractors or their subs break the law if they substitute materials and use lower quality and imported steel.
 Until an accident occurs, however, it is difficult for regulators to even know about the defects.